Friday, September 3, 2021

 "In the book I'm reading, it says that some human people were stolen from their homes and made to work for the people who took them.
 They were given food, clothes and a place to live, but they didn't get any pay for their work, and they couldn't leave, so it wasn't like a job."

 "Yes," Mariah said.
 "I've read about that.
 It's called slavery.
-Some human people have done this to others for as long as there have been human people, I think."
+Some human people have done this to other human people for as long as there have been human people, I think."

 "This book says that sometimes they were mistreated," Jolena added.

 "Yes," Mariah agreed.
-"Some people did not mistreat their slaves (that's what these kidnapped people were called), but sometimes they did, and the slaves couldn't leave.
+"Some people did not mistreat their slaves (that's what these kidnapped people were called), but sometimes they did, and the slaves couldn't leave to find work somewhere else.
 Even if they were not mistreated, they were not allowed to decide things for themselves.
 Sometimes they were separated from their families and sold to other people."

 "So are we slaves?"
 Billy asked.
-"I mean, we were taken away from the factory where we were made.
+"I mean, dolls are taken away from the factory where we were made.
 We were sold, too."

 "That's what I was going to ask," Jolena put in.
 "Dolls have to do what our human family members want us to do.
 We don't get to decide who buys us or where they take us."